momochi000/typewar/README.md

       this situation in various ways.
     + Need to clean up fragments when dead (at least put them in the graveyard)
     + Ensure the proper arrays get the right fragments placed in them

-  Create the colliders that represent making it fully past the character's defense.
-Signal an event on those and do the right thing all around.

-  Deallocate text fragments after they are removed from play, either when they hit or expended.
-Can probably safely remove 2D and DOM from them.

   Try giving the fragments acceleration instead of speed.
   OOh better yet, give some to each.